TileDB-Inc/TileDB/doc/source/tutorials/writing-dense.rst

    :align: center
    :scale: 40 %

-Writing in global order mode must done with extra care in case some tile extent does not divide the respective dimension domain.
+Writing in global order mode must be done with extra care in case some tile extent does not divide the respective dimension domain.
 As we have explained in an earlier tutorial, this results in internal *domain expansion*.
 Moreover, TileDB does not allow you to write